National Bahá’í Review/Issue 91/Text

 4. Place your ballot in a small envelope and seal it.
 Do not make any mark on this envelope.

 5. Place the sealed envelope in a larger envelope and either mail it or send it as described above.
-Write the word BALLOT in the left-hand comer of this envelope and be sure your name is on it so that you may be credited as a voter.
+Write the word BALLOT in the left-hand corner of this envelope and be sure your name is on it so that you may be credited as a voter.

 The National Spiritual Assembly anticipates successful and problem-free District Conventions this year.
 However, if any problem does arise, the Assembly is sure that the believers, armed with these guidelines and with supreme confidence in the sacredness of their task, will not hesitate to proceed with the election and other business of their Convention.